Cruelty to any animal is not tolerated in Ontario. If you think an animal is in distress or is being abused, call: 1-833-9-ANIMAL (264625).

 What happens when you make a call

-Service representatives at the Ontario Animal Protection Call Centre will connect you with an appropriate local contact.
+Call representatives at the Ontario Animal Protection Call Centre will file an incident ticket and connect you with the appropriate local contact.

 - cause or permit distress to an animal

-- fail to comply with standards of care applicable to most animals
+- fail to comply with any applicable standards of care

-Violating these laws can result in sentences that may include up to two years in jail, fines of up to $60,000, and a lifetime ban on animal ownership, as well as other penalties.
+Committing an offence under the PAWS Act can result in sentences that may include up to two years in jail, fines of up to $130,000 against an individual on a first offence, or up to $500,000 against a corporation on a first offence, and a lifetime ban on animal ownership, as well as other penalties.

-Our goal is to ensure that Ontario’s animals are protected and treated in the humane manner that the people of Ontario expect.
+Our goal is to ensure that Ontario’s animals are always protected and treated a humane manner.

 Animal Care Review Board